Ajackwere/jobskeeker/README.md

-# jobskeeker
+# jobskeeker App
-This is a job seeking app that will connect tech job seekers (mainly from Africa) and employers.
-A user can register as either an employer or a job seeker.
+This is a job seeking app that will connect tech job seekers from Africa and potential employers.
+A user can register either as an employer or a job seeker.
+## Project Setup

+## Tests
+To run the tests, move into the directory with the manage.py file and run the command:

+python manage.py runserver --settings=server.settings

+This will specify the settings path.
+You can then run:
+python manage.py test

+## Support
+Check out my github @Ajackwere